 Painful periods can be primary or secondary:

-My period is painful: is it normal?
+My periods are painful: is this normal?

-What are the symptoms of painful periods?
+What are the symptoms of painful menstruation?

 - Severe pelvic pain in the lower abdomen, which may radiate to the back, perineum, abdomen or rectum;